 How can We help

-TVS was formed in 1911, thanks to the ambitious dreams of our founder, TV Sundaram Iyengar.
+T V Sundaram Iyengar started his entrepreneurial journey in 1911.
 He wanted to build a business that would create a family of like-minded individuals pursuing only the best in quality and standards.
-The success of the TVS group is deeply rooted in our founder’s personal belief of commitment to the values of trust and customer service.
-Although the company is named after the founder, the letters TVS have always stood for Trust, Value, and Service within the company.
-This remains the guiding and overarching philosophy by which the group functions.
+The success of the company is deeply rooted in our founder’s personal belief of commitment to the values of trust and customer service.
+Although the company was named after the founder, the letters TVS have always stood for Trust, Value, and Service within the company.
 It was only natural that success and market leadership followed.
-Today, TVS is one of India’s leading automotive groups, with over 90 Companies under its umbrella with a revenue of around $8.5 Billion.
-The first four companies in India to have won the coveted Deming Prize are from the TVS Group.

 Our history at a glance...